Catherine Burke, MD

 Assistant Clinical Professor

-Dr. Burke is a practicing hospitalist at UCSF Parnassus and Mount Zion campuses, where she provides direct care for patients admitted to the general medicine wards and provides medical consultations for patients admitted to surgery and psychiatry services.
+Dr. Burke is a graduate of the UCSF School of Medicine and UCSF Internal Medicine (Primary Care) Residency, and completed an additional year as a UCSF Academic Hospital Medicine Fellow.
+She currently practices as a hospitalist at UCSF Parnassus and Mount Zion campuses, where she provides direct care for patients admitted to the general medicine wards and provides medical consultations for patients admitted to surgery and psychiatry services.
 She also oversees patient care and provides education to Internal Medicine residents and medical students on the general medicine teaching teams.
-Her clinical interests include the hospitalized experience, bedside communication, Emergency Room triage / hospital flow, and interprofessional / interspecialty dynamics.

-In addition to her clinical work, Dr. Burke serves as a lecturer and small group instructor in the School of Medicine, as well as an Admissions Committee member for the medical school and Internal Medicine residency programs at UCSF.
-She co-leads the Medicine COBIE (COpetency-Based Immersion Experience), an intensive review course for graduating medical students preparing to enter Internal Medicine residencies and other related fields.
+In addition to her clinical work, Dr. Burke serves as a lecturer and small group instructor within the School of Medicine.
+She has an interest in the medical-student-to-resident transition, serving as a Confidential Career Advisor for medical students considering careers in Internal Medicine, as well as a RAD Advisor in the Internal Medicine Residency.
+Dr. Burke also co-leads the Medicine COBIE (COmpetency-Based Immersion Experience), an intensive review course for graduating medical students preparing to enter Internal Medicine residencies and other related fields.

-Dr. Burke also serves as a facilitator for the Division of Hospital Medicine's "Code CARE De-Escalation Simulation" trainings, where faculty and staff interact with standardized patients to navigate inpatient scenarios involving interpersonal conflict and communication obstacles relating to social identity and historical trauma.
+Dr. Burke’s other roles include interviewing for the School of Medicine Admissions Committee, as well as facilitating “Code CARE De-Escalation Simulations” where staff interact with standardized patients to practice thoughtful navigation of inpatient conflicts involving social identity and historical trauma.